CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 In any electrically conductive network, whether it is the power supply or the data transmission, it can come at any time to overvoltages.
 Predominantly such overvoltages are caused by other current consumers in the same supply network.
 Lightning overvoltages, on the other hand, are much rarer, but have much greater potential for damage.

-Overvoltages can enter into a building and the IT operated there, not only via the cables laid in the building, but also via all electrically conductive external connections such as telephone, water or gas pipes.
+Overvoltages can enter into a building and the IT operated there, not just via the lines laid in the building, but also via all electrically conductive external connections such as telephone, water or gas lines.
 In addition, overvoltages can also be coupled to internal lines.
 The necessary measures to protect IT equipment are essentially the same regardless of the cause of the overvoltage.
 The standard DIN EN 62305 "Lightning Protection" valid since October 2006 (corresponds to the standard VDE 0185-305 and IEC 62305) reorganizes the entire lightning and surge protection.

 Based on the new standard DIN EN 62305 an overvoltage protection concept has to be created.

 For the first time in its Part 2 "Risk Management", DIN EN 62305 describes the way to a risk-oriented lightning and surge protection for the first time in a generally binding way.
 Part 3 deals with the "Protection of Structures and Persons", in Part 4 "Electrical and Electronic Systems in Buildings".

-In the overvoltage protection concept, of course, stand-alone power supply systems (NEA) and uninterruptible power supplies (UPSs) must also be taken into account.
+In the overvoltage protection concept, of course, stand-alone power supply systems (NEA) and uninterruptible power supplies (UPSs) must be taken into account.
 Although UPSs provide some protection to the connected equipment, they are in no way to be considered a surge protector, but solely as an electronic device to be protected.

 The former three levels of coarse, medium and fine protection have been replaced by the concept of energetic coordination.
 According to the standard, overvoltage protection in the building and thus respect for the energetic coordination is only imperative if there is external lightning protection.
 In the interests of information security, overvoltage protection should also be built up in cases without external lightning protection in the building and consequently the energetic coordination should be considered.
 Simplified, this means the following: